pulumi/docs/pulumi-hugo/themes/default/content/docs/esc/environments.md

 * `context.rootEnvironment.name`: the name of the root environment being evaluated
 * `context.currentEnvironment.name`: the name of the current environment being evaluated
-* `context.user.login`: the user login identifier
+* `context.pulumi.user.login`: the user login identifier
-* `context.organization.login`: the organization login identifier
+* `context.pulumi.organization.login`: the organization login identifier

 ## Editing environments